jabirali/cbplot/README.md

   function "Extract Data" in the Crystal Ball ribbon.
 When that is performed, remember to mark that you also want to export the "TrialValues" — without those, this script will not function.
+- The `cbsens.py` script additionally requires you to save sensitivity data to output, which is not on by default.